GwamakaCharles/users_app_be/README.md

 ## Docker

-Clone this repo to your local machine
+Clone this repo to your local machine.

 ```
 git clone https://github.com/GwamakaCharles/users_app_be/